Best Film for the Nikon FM3a

-The best film to use in the Nikon FM3A will be based on the lens, lighting, and type of film you want to use.
+The best film to use in the Nikon FM3a will be based on your lens, available light, and if you want to use color or black & white.

-To prevent having to haul around a flash and/or tripod, opt for a 35mm film that has an ISO of 400 or higher.
+To eliminate having to carry around a tripod and/or flash, purchase a film that has an ISO of 400 or higher.

-Kodak UltraMax 400 - The film handles a large range of lighting conditions well and is a very good pick for a 35mm color film.
-Using this film you should be able to handhold the FM3A in just about all situations.
+Kodak UltraMax 400 - This film works well in a variety of lighting conditions and is a terrific option for a 35mm color film.
+The film is fast enough so that you should be able to handhold the FM3a in almost all circumstances.

-Fujifilm Superia X-TRA ISO 400 - Based on your location, this film may be more widely available.
-It’s a top-quality alternative to Kodak film.
+Fujifilm Superia X-TRA ISO 400 - Depending on where you are in the world, this film could be more widely available.
+It’s an excellent alternative to Kodak film.

-Lomography 800 - You’re limited to just a few options if you want a color ISO 800 film.
-This is literally the only 35mm film focused on consumers.
+Lomography 800 - You’re limited to just a small number of possibilities if you want an ISO 800 speed color 35mm film.
+This is the only 35mm film focused on consumers.

-Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
-Overexpose the film by 1 or 2-stops to get the overall look the film is highly regarded for.
+Kodak Portra 400 - By far the most popular color negative film among photography enthusiasts online.
+Overexpose Portra 400 by 1 or 2-stops to get the overall look the film is highly regarded for.

 Black and White Film

-The biggest attraction for photography students and budget-minded photographers is the affordable price.
-Even if you wouldn't put yourself in those groups, it’s good to have comparatively cheap rolls of film readily available for testing recently purchased used cameras.
+The primary appeal for photography students and budget minded photographers is the reasonable price.
+Even if you don’t put yourself in those groups, it’s good to have low-priced rolls of film available for evaluating recently delivered used gear.

-Kentmere 400 - Made by Harmon Technology, which is the owner of Ilford.
-This is notable considering that makes this the most widely sold B&W film of the 3.
+Kentmere 400 - It is made by the parent company of Ilford, Harmon Technology.
+This is good considering that makes this the most commonly available B&W film of the 3.

-Foma Fomapan 400 Action - It’s less difficult to find in Europe as the film is manufactured out of the Czech Republic by Foma Bohemia.
+Foma Fomapan 400 Action - It’s less difficult to obtain in Europe as the film is manufactured by Foma Bohemia in the Czech Republic.

-A solid film emulsion to choose for your initial few attempts at analog photography or developing film at home.
-Additionally, a good option if you're testing out a camera to confirm that it’s working properly.
+A great film stock to employ for your initial couple of attempts at analog photography or developing film at home.
+Also a good choice if you happen to be testing out a camera to be sure that it’s operating correctly.

 Ultrafine eXtreme 400 - You can get the best price by purchasing it directly from Ultrafine.

-Both film emulsions can be pushed 2 stops and produce professional photos.
-A roll of film can be used at ISO 400, 800, or 1600, making them very useful.
+Both films can be pushed 2 stops and while still supplying great results.
+This makes the film versatile as a roll can be shot at ISO 400, 800, or 1600.

-Ilford HP5 Plus 400 - The fundamental differences are that HP5 Plus has lower levels of contrast and is more affordable in comparison to Tri-X. Lower levels of contrast can be nice because of the fact that contrast can be increased when making a darkroom print or through digital post-processing.
+Ilford HP5 Plus 400 - Between the two film emulsions, HP5 Plus has less contrast and is less expensive.
+Low amounts of contrast can be an advantage because of the fact contrast can be changed when making a print or during digital post processing.

-The film still appears excellent when pushed 2-stops.
-It is also recognized for having subdued grain.
+The film still appears good when pushed 2-stops.
+It is also notable for having subdued grain.

-Kodak Tri-X 400 - This film stock provides a more distinctive aesthetic.
-To achieve the traditional grain structure, contrast, and look of the film, it will need to be processed in Kodak D-76.
+Kodak Tri-X 400 - This film stock has got a stronger aesthetic to it.
+To achieve the old-school grain structure, contrast, and look of the film, it will need to be processed in D-76.

-You'll unquestionably see a higher level of contrast with Kodak Tri-X 400.
-That is very good if it is the overall look you are after because it requires a great deal less work when through digital post-processing or printmaking.
+You’re going to undeniably see a higher level of contrast with Tri-X 400.
+That is fantastic if that is the look you will want because it involves less work when editing digitially or making a darkroom print.

-Films that create a positive image can be called reversal, slide, or transparency film.
-This means the pictures can be showcased with a light box or projector.
+Film stocks that make a positive image are commonly referred to as transparency, slide, or reversal film.
+This means the slides can be showcased with a projector or light box.

-Colors are not required to be inverted to be seen, in contrast to the more commonplace negative film stocks.
+Colors do not need to be inverted to be seen, unlike the more prevalent negative film emulsions.

 Kodak Ektachrome 100 - This is a fine grain film known for beautiful skin tones.
-The colors don’t show up oversaturated.
-The film has been balanced for daylight.
+The colors don’t seem oversaturated.
+Ektachrome is daylight color balanced.

-An ISO 100 emulsion is also on the market.
+An ISO 100 emulsion is also available for purchase.

-Foma Fomapan R100 - This is a black & white slide film, claimed by Fomapan as having higher contrast, excellent resolving power, and very fine grain.
-It’s also billed as a replacement for the long-discontinued Agfa Scala reversal film.
+Foma Fomapan R100 - This is a black & white reversal film, marketed by Fomapan as having very good resolving power, fine grain, and increased levels of contrast.
+It’s also mentioned as a alternative for the long discontinued Agfa Scala film emulsion.

 Consumer vs Professional Film

-Professional film stocks cost more due to the fact that they have a greater dynamic range, are easier to push, and bigger latitude.
+Pro films cost more due to the fact that they are easier to push, have better latitude, and dynamic range.

-There will also be a significant difference in businesses that sell 35mm rolls of film.
-Consumer film stocks can more often than not be bought in big-box stores and pharmacies in anemic amounts.
-Pro film has to be ordered from a camera store or online retailer.
+There is a significant difference in availability.
+Consumer film stocks can often be purchased from big-box stores and pharmacies in meager amounts.
+Pro film stocks should really be ordered from a photography store or online retailer.

-A film’s sensitivity to light is displayed by the ISO.
+A film’s light sensitivity is represented by the ISO.

-The less light available to get an image, the higher the ISO of the film will need to be.
-In addition, be prepared to see noticeably increased film grain.
+The less light available to capture an image, the higher the ISO should be.
+Furthermore, expect to see more film grain.

-The ISO knob is labeled as ISO on the Nikon FM3A.
-Older SLR cameras will be marked ASA instead of ISO.
-The switch to labeling ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).
+The ISO knob is labeled as ASA on the Nikon FM3a.
+The change to labeling ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Latitude is the number of stops a film can be overexposed while maintaining tolerable photographs.
-Professional film emulsions have a greater latitude paired with a somewhat higher cost.
+Latitude is the number of stops film can be overexposed while keeping adequate results.
+Professional film emulsions have a greater latitude along with a slightly higher cost.

 Transparency film has a smaller amount of latitude when compared to negative film.
-That is a reason why it's deemed to be harder to shoot.
+That is a reason it is deemed to be challenging to work with.

-Dynamic range represents the difference between the shadows and highlights details of a picture that can be captured.
-Areas of a picture that fall out of this range will be rendered as white overexposed highlights or completely black underexposed shadows.
+Dynamic range represents the range between the darkest and brightest parts of a picture that can be captured.
+Sections of a photograph that fall out of this range will appear as totally white overexposed highlights or black underexposed shadows.

-When shooting in a variety of quickly shifting lighting conditions, film stocks with a bigger dynamic range are a much better choice.
+When working in a variety or quickly changing lighting situations, film stocks with a larger dynamic range are a better choice.

 - Digital cameras 14+ stops